RichardEssery/FSM/README.md

     .\FSM.exe < nlst.txt

-where `nlst.txt` is a text file containing five namelists.
+where `nlst.txt` is a text file containing five namelists; `nlst_CdP_0506.txt` gives an example to run FSM for the winter of 2005-2006 at Col de Porte (Morin et al. 2011).
+All of the namelists have to be present in the same order as in the example, but any or all of the namelist variables liste din the tables below can be omitted; defaults are then used.

 ### Driving data

 Meteorological driving data are read from a text file named in namelist `&drive`.
+A driving data file has 12 columns containing the variables listed in the table below.
+Each row of the file corresponds with a timestep.
+Driving data for the Col de Porte example are given in file `data/met-CdP_0506.txt`.

 | Variable | Units  | Description       |
 |----------|--------|-------------------|